marxjohnson/AutoHandbrake/README.md

 AutoHandbrake
 =============

-A command-line wizard to speed up ripping DVDs with HandBrakeCLI.
+A command-line wizard to speed up ripping DVDs and converting videos with HandBrakeCLI.

+Can operate on a DVD in drive DEVICE, or a directory DIR containing titles ripped from a DVD or Blu-Ray, for example by MakeMKV.

 Scans DEVICE for titles and subtitles, attempts to detect groups of episodes, then creates and executes HandBrakeCLI commands based on command-line arugments or answers to interactive